kmmbvnr/viewflow-docs-v1/docs/viewflow_flow.rst

 `viewflow.flow` package provides a flow implementation for the standard django views/templates application.

 The package contains no templates.
-Only basic functionality provided by list and action views.
+The only basic functionality provided by list and action views.

 Use `viewflow.flow` if you would like to write own viewflow UI, based on django templates.

-:doc:`viewflow_frontend` is the redy to use, reference UI implementation for the `viewflow.flow`
+:doc:`viewflow_frontend` is the ready to use, reference UI
+     implementation for the `viewflow.flow`

 Table of Contents